getting-things-gnome/mozilla-addon/README.md

-# Add-On for Getting Things GNOME! in Mozilla
+# GTG's Add-On for Mozilla

 Add-on for: